Faculty of Arts BuildingUniversity of Warwick

-Carol Rutter's major research interests lie in Shakespeare performance studies.
+Rutter's major research interests lie in Shakespeare performance studies.
 She writes about Shakespeare (and his contemporaries) both in early modern and in subsequent performance.
 A historian of the early modern stage (as in Documents of the Rose Playhouse), she is also engaged with writing contemporary theatre history (see theatre review articles in Shakespeare Survey 63 - 68), and she uses theatre records to write about the material remains of performance (posters, props, costumes; objects that 'remember' performance).
 She has a special interest in early modern childhood and pedagogy (which aligns with her writing on teaching and learning in today's university); is a regular contributor to BBC Radio arts and education programmes; and has recently begun publishing digitally.
-First infected with 'archive fever' thirty-five years ago, she has never fully recovered: her current project locates her in the Archivio di Stato, Venice, transcribing from Collegio Secreta state papers the primary materials that will equip her to write a biography of one of Shakespeare's most charismatic (and disaster-prone) contemporaries, Henry Wotton, James I's English ambassador to the Venetian Republic from 1604.
-Alongside writing the life, Rutter aims to publish 'Wotton's Digital Diplomatic Bag' to make available to students and scholars a virtual archive of documents, transcriptions and translations, annotated and interpreted, interleaving records from Venice and the National Records Office (London), that will put on view for the first time the daily life of one early modern, jobbing ambassador.
+First infected with 'archive fever' forty-five years ago, she has never fully recovered: her current project locates her in the Archivio di Stato, Venice, transcribing from Collegio Secreta state papers the primary materials that will equip her to write a biography of one of Shakespeare's most charismatic (and disaster-prone) contemporaries, Henry Wotton, James I's English ambassador to the Venetian Republic from 1604.
+Provisional title: Lying Abroad: Henry Wotton and the Invention of Diplomacy.
+Alongside writing the life, Rutter aims to make available to students and scholars a virtual archive of documents, transcriptions and translations, annotated and interpreted that will interleave records from Venice and the National Records Office (London) and that will put on view for the first time the daily life of one early modern, jobbing ambassador.

-As co-editor (with James Bulman) of the Manchester University Press Shakespeare in Performance series, she welcomes enquiries from authors interested to propose a volume in the series.
-She is currently writing Antony and Cleopatra in Performance for the series (forthcoming in 2020).
+As co-editor (with Robert Ormsby) of the Manchester University Press Shakespeare in Performance series, she welcomes enquiries from authors interested to propose a volume in the series.
+Her Antony and Cleopatra in Performance for the series was published in 2020.

 Teaching and PhD supervision